Teal-Insights/ccdr-extraction-workflow/transform/1_db_schema_design.md

     RelationType {
-        string REFERENCES_NOTE "Text references a footnote or endnote" string REFERENCES_CITATION "Text references a bibliographic entry" string IS_SUPPLEMENTED_BY "A node is supplemented by another node (e.g., a sidebar or legend)" string CONTINUES "A node continues from a previous one (e.g., across sections)" string CROSS_REFERENCES "A node references another arbitrary node"
+        string REFERENCES_NOTE "Text references a footnote or endnote" string REFERENCES_CITATION "Text references a bibliographic entry" string IS_CAPTIONED_BY "A node is a caption for another node" string IS_SUPPLEMENTED_BY "A node is supplemented by another node (e.g., a sidebar or legend)" string CONTINUES "A node continues from a previous one (e.g., across sections)" string CROSS_REFERENCES "A node references another arbitrary node"